-- 7205.4 Unsupported Wall Length.
-The ratio of unsupported wall length to thickness, for bale walls, shall not exceed 13:1 (for a 23 inch thick wall, the maximum unsupported length allowed is 25 feet), unless the structure is designed by an engineer or architect licensed by the State to practice as such, and approved by the Building Official. - 7205.5 Allowable Loads.
-The allowable vertical load (live and dead load) on the top of load-bearing bale walls shall not exceed 360 pounds per square foot (psf) and the resultant load shall act at the center of the wall.
-Bale structures shall be designed to withstand all vertical and horizontal loads as specified in Chapter 16. - 7205.6 Foundations.
+Section 105.4 Unsupported Wall Length.
+The ratio of unsupported wall length to thickness, for bale walls, shall not exceed 13:1 (for a 23-inch thick wall, the maximum unsupported length allowed is 25 feet), unless the structure is designed by an Arizona Registrant.

+Section 105.5 Allowable Loads.
+The allowable vertical load (live and dead load) on the top of bale walls shall not exceed 360 psf and the resultant load shall act at the center of the wall.
+Bale structures shall be designed to withstand all vertical and horizontal loads as specified in the International Building Code or the International Residential Code.

+Section 105.6 Foundations.
 Foundations shall be sized to accommodate the thickness of the bale wall and the load created by the wall and roof live and dead loads.
 Foundation (stem) walls which support bale walls shall extend to an elevation of not less than 6 inches above adjacent ground at all points.
 The minimum width of the footing shall be the width of the bale it supports, except that the bales may overhang the exterior edge of the foundation by not more than 3 inches to accommodate rigid perimeter insulation.
 Footings shall extend a minimum of 12 inches below natural, undisturbed soil, or to frost line, whichever is lower.

-7205.7 Wall and Roof Bearing Assembly Anchorage.
+Section 105.7 Wall and Roof Bearing Assembly Anchorage